10 Black Women to Watch in the Spirits Industry

 Chanel Turner of Fou-Dré Vodka

-Based in the Washington, D.C. area, Chanel Turner is the founder of Fou-Dré Vodka.
+Based outside of Washington DC, Chanel Turner is the founder of Fou-Dré Vodka.
 When Chanel saw that she was successful in getting Fou-Dré into more stores than the distribution company she was paying, she decided to start her own.
-She currently distributes several other Black-owned spirits through her company in the Washington D.C. area.
-Turner also started the Black-Owned Wine and Spirits Festival, an annual spirits expo held in Washington D.C. which brings together Black-owned spirits, food, and entertainment businesses.
+She currently distributes several other Black-owned spirits through her company.
+Turner also started the Black-Owned Wine and Spirits Festival, an annual spirits expo held in DC, which brings together Black-owned spirits, food, and entertainment businesses.

 Before co-founding and becoming the CEO of HH Bespoke Spirits and Beverages, Shay Wood was already an entrepreneur.
 She and her husband founded the Harlem Haberdashery boutique, home to their apparel brand 5001 Flavors.
 Harlem Haberdashery has dressed some of the biggest celebrities including the Notorious B.I.G., Sean ‘Diddy’ Combs, Jay-Z, and many more.
 But Shay knew the spirits industry was the next industry for she and her family to conquer as a natural extension of their lifestyle brand.
 Their collection includes vodka, rum, and gin, and the newest addition: marvelous alkaline water.